NullBrunk/Utils/README.md

 # Utils
 Utils is a toolbox for pentesters written in python3.
-He allow you to do things like shell stabilization, easy reverse shell generation, launching python3 server and much more.
+He allow you to do things like shell stabilization, easy reverse shell generation, launching python3 server, list ip of all interfaces and much more.
 Basically, his goal is to make your **pentests/ctfs easier**.